revng/qemu-upstream/target/hexagon/idef-parser/README.rst

 ``if_statement``\ s require the emission of labels and branch instructions which effectively perform conditional jumps (``tcg_gen_brcondi``) according to the value of an expression.
+Note, the tinycode generators we produce for conditional statements do not perfectly mirror what would be expected in C, for instance we do not reproduce short-circuiting of the ``&&`` operator, and use of the ``||`` operator is disallowed.
 All the predicated instructions, and in general all the instructions where there could be alternative values assigned to an ``lvalue``, like C-style ternary expressions: